Considering to Buy a Motorbike in Vietnam?

 - Check that the motorbike has it’s Blue Card (registration papers)

-Typical Cost of Motorbike Repairs in Vietnam
+Typical Cost of Motorbike Repairs

 There’s no point denying the fact that your motorbike is going to break down.
 It’s inevitable.
 Here are some of the common breakdowns and how much you should expect to pay.